-Click here to find some helpful websites that allow you to search for apartments that are pet friendly, as well as some pet-friendly properties.
+The following guidelines may be helpful in your search for an apartment that allows pets.
+See below for some helpful websites that allow you to search for apartments that are pet friendly, as well as pet-friendly properties.

 - Give yourself enough time!
 Start your search as soon as you know you need to move.

 - Find a realtor who will search for pet friendly apartments for you.

 - Stay away from larger rental communities with no pet policies as it is harder for them to make exceptions.
 Try individual home and condominium owners instead.

 - Look for online resources where you can search for apartments that allow pets and sites like Craigslist that allows you to refine parameters to include pet-friendly options.

 Finding an apartment that will accept your pet often depends on your ability to market yourself as a responsible companion animal owner.
 Here are some suggestions on how to put your and your pet’s best paw forward.

 - Write a pet resume.
 Include information about the age of your pet, whether the pet is spayed or neutered, and a behavioral description (e.g., training background, character traits).
 Be sure to include your veterinarian’s name and phone number along with other personal references.

 - Ask for a letter of recommendation from your veterinarian, former landlords, and neighbors to document that you are a responsible pet owner.